Ez-Kits/hot-keys/docs/react/hooks/use-hotkeys.md

 ---
 title: useHotKeys
-description: useHotKeys hook.
+description: useHotKeys hook allows you to register and manage keyboard shortcuts (hot keys) in your React components.
+It's useful when you want to register hot keys in a specific scope but don't need to activate the scope.
 ---

-The `useHotKeys` hook allows you to register and manage keyboard shortcuts (hot keys) in your React components.

-It's useful when you want to register hot keys in a specific scope but don't need to activate the scope.

 ## Usage